 I expect that my experience may have been much more positive had it been raining, or had the manager of The Marlborough read a weather forecast and planned ahead.
 When the sun comes out – people come out.

 However, I can only review the Sunday roast that I receive – not the one that I perceive I might have received.
 It seemed as though it was a pub that was overwhelmed and just about managing to put our a half-decent Sunday roast – as opposed to being properly on their game.

 My highlights were the pork belly and the bottom of the Yorkshire pudding.
 On the flip side the roast potatoes were dire, the word “boring” came up quite often in discussion and just how long to bring our drinks?

 No service charge was included which is a rare and welcome sight – we did tip, though not as generously as we might have done if we hadn’t waited nearly 25 minutes for our drinks to be brought to us.
-Service was good when it wasn’t bad, and the waitresses certainly had plenty to say, though one of them was weirdly ranty for service staff.
+Service at The Marlborough was good when it wasn’t bad, and the waitresses certainly had plenty to say, though one of them was weirdly ranty for service staff.

 Two accomplices rated the roast dinner a 5, another a 6.
 I’d had the pork belly which is the main reason that I feel more generous.
 I am really struggling to come up with an exact score, as I did feel rather underwhelmed yet close to satisfied.